Join us as a strong voice for the Rappahannock River at the state level.

 Budget & Policy Recommendations:

-- Support for the $100 million in funds allocated in the Governor’s proposed budget to the Stormwater Local Assistance Fund (SLAF)
+- Support for at least $80 million in funds per year to the Stormwater Local Assistance Fund (SLAF)

-- Support for the $4 million in funds allocated to the Virginia Conservation Assistance Program (VCAP).
+- Continued support for the $4 million in funds ($2 million each year) allocated to the Virginia Conservation Assistance Program (VCAP).
 This program provides cost-share assistance for smaller-scale residential and commercial projects to improve drainage and reduce erosion such as rain gardens, conservation landscaping, and permeable driveways.

-- Support for $25,707,000 in funds for technical assistance by Soil and Water Conservation Districts to ensure adequate staff capacity and training.
+- Support for sufficient and stable funding for technical assistance by Soil and Water Conservation Districts to ensure adequate staff capacity and training.

 Budget and Policy Recommendations: